“Happy people don’t have the best of everything, they just make the best out of everything” – Unknown

-Many of us yearn to be more calm and peaceful yet we insists on living either the past or the future instead of the present and I was certainly no exception.
+Many of us yearn to be calmer and more peaceful yet we insist on living either the past or the future instead of the present and I was certainly no exception.

 When we take the time to look back on our lives, most of the anxiety and stress we experience were the results of us replaying the mistakes of our past or the worse scenarios of our future.

-When we find ourselves plagued with anxiety, most of the time, it is because we decide to worry over circumstances, events and situations that never actually happened nor will ever happen.
+When we find ourselves plagued with anxiety, most of the time, it is because we decide to worry over circumstances, events, and situations that never actually happened or will ever happen.

 They understand that now – this very moment – is all we ever have.